• Skip to primary navigation

 • 15 Oreo cookies, roughly crushed

-• 4 extra Oreo cookies for topping
+• 4 Oreo cookies, roughly chopped, for topping

 Instructions

-1. Preheat your oven to 175°C (347°F) and line 2 baking sheets with parchment paper.
+1. Preheat the oven to 175°C (347°F) and line two baking sheets with parchment paper.

 8. Let the cookies cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.